sjgrider256/Digital_Forest/README.md

 # Abstract
 A deep learning pipeline for species detection/classification of mixed forest canopies using UAV imagery.
 What's the significance?
 Conservation and forest inventory analysis.
 Invitation for collaborators: An archive for deep learning forest inventory models.
+Hemlock Woolly adelgid.

 ![Screenshot](images/Screenshot%202025-06-05%20095418.png)